Help Protect Your Home from Bed Bugs

 Dark fecal spots, cast skins and smooshed bed bugs are signs of an infestation.
 If you find clusters (a lot of bites in one same area), they could be from bed bugs.

 Unfortunately, bed bugs don’t discriminate.
-They will jump in your luggage, belongings and clothing no matter how clean you are.
+They will crawl in your luggage, belongings and clothing no matter how clean you are.

 Our Pestechnologists knows the habits and characteristics of bed bugs on their most basic levels, allowing our professionals to locate bed bugs and their potential nesting grounds with efficiency and accuracy.
 When a Pestechnologist inspects your home, they’ll do so with this knowledge and a keen eye for the telltale signs of bed bugs.